chryslog7/Android/README.md

 Download **_Android Studio_** its from official site : https://developer.android.com/studio

-Follow the necessary steps to **_install it_**, as well described in this tutorial  : https://www.youtube.com/watch?v=7vvMltQtfxY
+Follow the necessary steps to **_install_** it, as well described in this tutorial  : https://www.youtube.com/watch?v=7vvMltQtfxY

 After installation is complete, **_launch_** Android Studio and click **_"Open an existing Android Studio project"_**.